Angular2Guy/AngularPortfolioMgr/README.md

 ## Portfolio Manager setup
 To use the Portfolio Manager 2 Apikeys are needed to import the stock quotes and the company information.
-* the Alphavatage Apikey is available [here](https://www.alphavantage.co/support/#api-key) and needs to be put in the property file with key: api.key=
+* the Alphavantage Apikey is available [here](https://www.alphavantage.co/support/#api-key) and needs to be put in the property file with key: api.key=
 * the RapidApi Apikey ist availabe [here](https://rapidapi.com/apidojo/api/yh-finance/) (An account with a valid email address can be created.) and need to be  put in the property file with the key: api.key.rapidapi=

 That will enable the Portfolio Manager to import the stock quotes for the portfolio.
 The apis have request frequency limits that have to be considered!